scala/scala3/docs/docs/reference/changed-features/implicit-conversions-spec.md

                    // Scala 3: type error
 ```

 This snippet contains a type error.
-The right hand side of `val x`
+The right-hand side of `val x`
 does not conform to type `String`.
 In Scala 2, the compiler will use
 `m` as an implicit conversion from `Int` to `String`, whereas Scala 3
 will report a type error, because `Map` isn't an instance of